TheNathannator/PlasticBand-Unity/README.md

 This package is a work-in-progress.
 Contributions are welcome!

-Initial support for non-HID devices will likely be Windows only.
-Mac support will require contribution, and Xbox 360 and Xbox One support on Mac most likely cannot happen until a new driver for those is created, and assuming it supports getting capabilities or otherwise distinguishing between device types.
+For the initial stage of this project, only Windows support can be confirmed.
+HID devices such as the PS3 guitars/drums will likely work on all platforms once implemented, but non-HID devices such as Xbox 360 guitars will require separate implementations for each platforms, and Mac support for Xbox 360/One guitars most likely isn't possible at all unless a new driver gets made for those.

 ## TODO